Why is this important?

 - income from self-employment

 You must tell HMRC if you receive taxable income in addition to any income you pay tax on through PAYE.
-You may have to complete a tax return form.
+They will tell you whether you have to complete a tax return form.

-If you want to check that you are paying the right amount of tax, or if you think you may have overpaid or underpaid tax, you should contact your tax office and ask if you can complete a tax return form.
-If you file online, the tax calculation is done for you automatically.
-If you send in a paper return, HMRC will calculate the tax for you or you can choose to do the calculation yourself.
+If you want to check that you are paying the right amount of tax, or if you think you may have overpaid or underpaid tax, you should contact HMRC on the Taxes Helpline, 0300 200 3300 (Textphone 0300 200 3319).

 For more information about Self Assessment, including details of the deadlines for sending in your tax return, see Self Assessment.